wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 {distribution}-{version}(-{build tag})?-{python tag}-{abi tag}-{platform tag}(-{variant label})?.whl
 ```

-**A few examples:**
+**Examples:**

-- **Regular wheel (non variant):** `numpy-2.3.2-cp313-cp313t-musllinux_1_2_x86_64.whl`
+- **Non-variant wheel:**                  `numpy-2.3.2-cp313-cp313t-musllinux_1_2_x86_64.whl`
-- **Variant Label:**               `numpy-2.3.2-cp313-cp313t-musllinux_1_2_x86_64-x86_64_v3.whl`
+- **Wheel with variant label:**           `numpy-2.3.2-cp313-cp313t-musllinux_1_2_x86_64-x86_64_v3.whl`
-- **Null variant (see below)**     `numpy-2.3.2-cp313-cp313t-musllinux_1_2_x86_64-null.whl`
+- **Wheel with null variant (see below)** `numpy-2.3.2-cp313-cp313t-musllinux_1_2_x86_64-null.whl`

 #### One-to-One relationship

-There must be a direct one-to-one relationship guarantee between variant properties and the variant label.
+There must be a direct one-to-one relationship between variant properties and the variant label.

 **A variant label must uniquely describe a specific set of variant properties for a given distribution and version.**

 In other words, for a given distribution (i.e. package name) and version:

 - Two different labels must not refer to the same set of variant properties.
 - The set of variant properties must always point to the same variant label.

 ### Null Variant

-The concept of a null variant was added to make it possible to distinguish a fallback wheel variant from a regular wheel
+The concept of a null variant makes it possible to distinguish a fallback wheel variant from a regular wheel
 published for backwards compatibility.
 For example, a package that features optional GPU support could publish the
 following wheels:

-- One or more wheel variants built for specific hardware: will be installed on wheel-variant enabled systems with
+- One or more wheel variants built for specific hardware for wheel variant enabled systems with
 suitable hardware.

-- A CPU-only null variant that is installed on systems with wheel variant support but without suitable hardware.
+- A CPU-only null variant for systems with wheel variant support but without suitable hardware.

-- A GPU+CPU regular wheel that is installed on systems without wheel variant support (i.e. the “mega-wheel” approach)
+- A GPU+CPU regular wheel for systems without wheel variant support (i.e. the “mega-wheel” approach)

 The null variant must not have any properties and it must use the variant label `null`.
 Conversely, wheel variants that declare any variant properties must not use the variant label `null`.

 In particular, this makes it possible to publish a smaller null variant for systems that do not feature suitable
 hardware, with a fallback regular wheel with support for CPU and all GPUs for systems where variants are not supported
 and therefore GPU support cannot be determined.

-Indeed, not being compatible with any of the available variants gives the installer more information about the system
+Not being compatible with any of the available variants gives the installer more information about the system
 (e.g. not having specialized hardware) than systems which do not support wheel variants.
 Consequently, it makes sense
 that package maintainers may wish to propose a different “fallback” to their users whether their system is Wheel Variant
 enabled or not.
-Publishing a null variant should be entirely optional.
+Publishing a null variant is optional.
 If one is published, a wheel variant enabled
 installer must select in priority the null variant.
 If none is published, fallback on the non-variant wheel instead.
 The non-variant wheel is also used if variant support is explicitly disabled by an installer flag.